rackerlabs/rackspace-how-to/content/cloud-databases/connect-to-a-cloud-databases-instance.md

 Use the following steps to copy the instance hostname:

 1. Log in to the [Cloud Control Panel](http://login.rackspace.com/).
+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.
-2. In the top navigation bar, select **Databases > MySQL**.
+3. In the top navigation bar, select **Databases > MySQL**.
-3. Click the name of the instance that you want to connect to the load balancer and view the details for the instance.
+4. Click the name of the instance that you want to connect to the load balancer and view the details for the instance.
-4. Note the region that this database is in.
+5. Note the region that this database is in.
 You must create the load balancer in the same region.
-5. Copy the hostname string.
+6. Copy the hostname string.

 #### Create a load balancer for the instance